In my post, I show you how you can start a WordPress blog on a budget, step by step.

 Step Four – Configure And Deploy WordPress

 This step is essential.
-Read the usage limits on Google, so you don’t have to pay.
+Read the usage limits on Google’s information page.

 I recommend you check the usage limits before you start this step.
 Google could update the page at any time.